drzow/pi-server/README.md

-pi-server: Setup a Raspberry Pi to run Nextcloud and Plex --
+pi-server: Setup a Raspberry Pi to run Nextcloud, Plex, and Samba --
 Dependencies / Assumptions:
 1. This was developed on Rasperian 9.
 It may work on other Debian-based